johnjackoleary/cfi-commonplace-book/Lesson Plans/Emergency Pilot/E.3 Handling an Emergency and Landing.md

 	- Go through the [Emergency Checklist](https://www.aopa.org/-/media/files/aopa/home/pilot-resources/asi/safety-syllabi/pinchhitter.pdf#page=15) from [[AOPA]]
 - Generally, think about [[Aviate, Navigate, Communicate]]
 	- Aviate
-		- Fly the airplane.
+		- Fly the airplane
 		- If it's on autopilot, let it on.
 If it's off, leave it off.
 	- Navigate
-		- Follow ATC instructions or use or GPS to navigate to an airport.
+		- Follow ATC instructions or use GPS to navigate to an airport
 	- Communicate
-		- Let ATC know what is happening on 121.5.
-		- They are here to help you.
+		- Let ATC know what is happening on 121.5 -- they are here to help you
 - Parachutes, if available
 	- Cirrus Aircraft, and some others, have a Ballistic Recovery System ([[BRS]])
 	- Activate by pulling the handle
 	- After activation, turn off the engine
 - Landing the airplane
 	- Fly to the point you are aiming for.
 This point should stay stationary in your windshield.
 	- Maintain proper airspeed control.
-The middle of the white arc is a good target, if unsure.
+The middle of the white arc on the airspeed indicator is a good target, if unsure.

 > [!quote] From [[AOPA]]'s [Pinch Hitter](https://www.aopa.org/training-and-safety/online-learning/safety-spotlights/pinch-hitter/in-the-unlikely-event-of-an-emergency)
 > Despite what pilots want you to believe, landing an airplane is not complicated.